danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ![slack app interactivity enter url](../images/slack-app-interactivity-enter-url.png "slack app interactivity enter url")

 That URL is an [ngrok](../rails-slack-app-part1-oauth#ngrok) address that's forwarding requests from Slack to the Rails app running on localhost.
 We setup ngrok in Part 1 of this series.
 An issue to be aware of with the free ngrok version is that every time you restart it, it assigns a new url.
-That means going back into the Slack app configuration and updating all url's such as in the interactivity and slash commands sections.
+That means going back into the Slack app configuration and updating all url's such as the OAuth redirect, interactivity, and slash commands sections.
 This is tedious and error prone.

 To save yourself this manual effort, there is an easier way.
 Under the Features section of your Slack app, select "App Manifest".
 This provides a text representation of the Slack app in either YAML or JSON format.
 Click on the JSON format, it will look something like this: